cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 the curve.

 In the security proof of the construction H1 is modelled as a random oracle.
-This implies that any instantiation of H1 must e pre-image and collision resistant.
+This implies that any instantiation of H1 must be pre-image and collision resistant.
 In {{ciphersuites}} we give instantiations of this functionality based on the functions described in {{I-D.irtf-cfrg-hash-to-curve}}.
 Consequently, any OPRF implementation must adhere to the implementation and